-"Snowmobiling is a great way for families to have fun exploring the great outdoors, but riders have a responsibility to obey the rules of the trails, to be courteous and -- most of all -- to ride safely," said Captain John Wimsatt, who coordinates Fish and Game’s OHRV Education Program.
+"Snowmobiling is a great way for families to get outside and have fun," said Major Timothy Acerno, who coordinates Fish and Game's OHRV Education Program.
+"But riders have a responsibility to obey the rules of the trails, to be courteous and -- most of all -- to ride safely."

 The New Hampshire Snowmobile Association (NHSA) and its member clubs have actively promoted safe and responsible riding since 1969.
-NHSA members work with Bureau of Trails staff and Fish and Game to manage over 7,000 miles of trails in New Hampshire and provide safety education to more than 1,500 riders each year.
-For more information on how to become involved with a snowmobile club, visit nhsa.com.
+NHSA members work with Fish and Game to manage over 6,800 miles of trails in New Hampshire and provide safety education to more than 2,500 children each year.
+For more information on how to become involved with a snowmobile club, click here to visit NHSA at http://www.nhsa.com.

 Acerno noted that children under the age of 14 must be accompanied by a licensed adult when operating a snow machine off their parents', grandparents' or guardians' property.